tlswg/sniencryption/draft-huitema-tls-sni-encryption.md

 of the data encrypted by sessions protected by the STEK may be decrypted by an adversary.

-To mitigate this attack, server implementations of the TLS encapsulation protocol SHOULD NOT use STEK protected TLS tickets.
-(TODO: and something more...)
+To mitigate this attack, server implementations of the TLS encapsulation protocol SHOULD use stateful tickets instead of STEK protected TLS tickets.
+If they do rely on STEK protected tickets, they MUST ensure that the K_sni keys used to encrypt these tickets are rotated frequently.

 # IANA Considerations